(Nano-)Indentation mapping

 Note

-It is better if micrographs are obtained before and after indentation experiments, respectively to have a nice overlay (without residual imprints) and to help for overlaying.
+It is better if micrographs are obtained before and after indentation experiments, respectively to have a nice overlay (without residual imprints) and to help for correlation process.

 _images/overlay.jpeg